michael-denino/cloudformation-terraform-s3-backend/README.md

     "ConsumedCapacity": null
 }
 ```
 Another method of verifying state lock is to run `terraform plan` or `apply` from a second terminal session while the first `terraform apply` is pending approval.
-Or, have a second user run `terraform plan` or `apply`.
-When trying to run a `plan` or `apply` on a backend that is locked, Terraform will produce an error message similar to the following:
+Or have a second user run `terraform plan` or `apply`.
+When trying to run a `plan` or `apply` on a backend that is locked, Terraform will produce the following error message:
 ```zsh
 $ terraform apply
 ╷